About the Workshop

 In choosing which session you’d like to apply for, consider your available time, the speed at which you normally work and write, and whether you would learn best from a very concentrated experience or a more extended one.

 No matter which session you want to attend, the application deadlines are the same.
-If you'd like early action on your application, you should apply by February 16.
+If you’d like early action on your application, you should apply by February 20.
 We created the possibility of early action to help those who, if admitted, need several months to arrange their affairs before embarking on Your Personal Odyssey.
-Applicants will be notified by February 28 whether they have been admitted under the high standards of early action or whether their applications will be held over for consideration for regular admission.
-Those who apply by the regular application deadline of March 27 will be informed of their status by May 1.
+Applicants will be notified by March 20 whether they have been admitted under the high standards of early action or whether their applications will be held over for consideration for regular admission.
+Those who apply by the regular application deadline of April 10 will be informed of their status by May 10.

 A JOURNEY TOWARD REALIZING YOUR POTENTIAL AS A WRITER

-I love working with developing writers, helping them on their unique journeys toward realizing their potential and making their work the best it can be.
-My experiences over Odyssey's 28 previous years have been incredible.
-Talented writers of all ages, some already published, from all across the US, Canada, the UK, Denmark, Sweden, Spain, France, Germany, Israel, Saudi Arabia, India, Australia, New Zealand, Hong Kong, Japan, and Singapore, have embarked on epic voyages of discovery with me.
-I've watched students make major breakthroughs, and I've followed their progress after the workshop as they've submitted their work, piled up the rejection slips, made sales, and built wonderful writing careers for themselves.
-I'm constantly told by graduates that they learned more at Odyssey than they learned in years of workshopping and creative writing classes.
+I created Odyssey because I love working with developing writers, helping them on their unique journeys toward realizing their potential and making their work the best it can be.
+My experiences over Odyssey’s 30 previous years have been incredible.
+Talented writers of all ages, some already published, from all across the US, Canada, Argentina, the UK, Denmark, Sweden, Spain, France, Germany, Israel, Saudi Arabia, India, Australia, New Zealand, Hong Kong, Japan, and Singapore, have embarked on epic voyages of discovery with me.
+I’ve watched students make major breakthroughs, and I’ve followed their progress after the workshop as they’ve submitted their work, piled up the rejection slips, made sales, and built wonderful writing careers for themselves.
+I’m constantly told by graduates that they learned more at Odyssey than they learned in years of workshopping and creative writing classes.

 R. F. Luang